 See paragraph 28 (Financial arrangements on withdrawal, suspension or other interruption) for more information about fees, refunds and access to funding if you are withdrawn or suspended.
-If you are on an NHS professional course, you will need to notify the NHS Bursaries Office, see paragraph 28.2.
+If you are on an NHS professional course and in receipt of an NHS bursary, you will need to notify the NHS Bursaries Office, see paragraph 28.2.

-7.7 Fitness to practise appeals: You may appeal against a decision made or a penalty applied under the Fitness to Practise Procedure by emailing appeals@bournemouth. ac.uk within 10 working days of the letter confirming the outcome.
+17.7 Fitness to practise appeals: You may appeal against a decision made or a penalty applied under the Fitness to Practise Procedure by emailing appeals@bournemouth.ac.uk within 10 working days of the letter confirming the outcome.
 You must explain why you are appealing.

-We will hold an Appeals Panel to hear the appeal and consider the penalty.
+We will hold an Appeals Panel to hear the appeal and

+consider the penalty.
 We will normally put the penalty on hold until after the Appeals Panel, but if we have suspended you from practice, you will not be able to return to practice unless the Appeals Panel decides to end the suspension.